outsidedav/swift/hypersecure_dbaas/use-steps.md

 additional logic into your application.
 The embedded code snippets enable the creation and the access to a MongoDB database.

-Presently, the supported programming language for using IBM Cloud Hyper Protect DBaaS is Swift 4.0 with MongoKitten SDK 4.0.0.
+Currently, the supported programming language for using IBM Cloud Hyper Protect DBaaS is Swift 4.0 with MongoKitten SDK 4.0.0.

 Follow these steps to create, test, build, and run your application: